 Kateri fell in love with the culture and landscape of Vermont at an early age.
 Raised in Waterbury Center, she attended college locally at Johnson State College (JSC) in Lamoille County.
 In this rural setting, Kateri earned a B.S. in Environmental Science concentrating in water quality analysis and assessment, and a minor in Wellness and Alternative Medicine.
 She graduated with honors in December 2015.

-During her studies, Kateri spent two seasons as a Research Intern in the VT EPSCoR Research on Adaptations to Climate Change program, now referred to as the Basin Resilience to Extreme Events program.
+During her studies, Kateri spent two seasons as a Research Intern in the VT EPSCoR Research on Adaptations to Climate Change program, now the Basin Resilience to Extreme Events program.
 She also spent a year and a half as the lead Field Technician in the Streams and Environmental Toxicology Lab, and Research Assistant to a biology professor at JSC.

-Off the clock, Kateri frequently enjoys running by the Winooski River, playing frisbee golf, and chasing her two cats around her apartment.
+Off the clock, Kateri enjoys running by the Winooski River, playing frisbee golf, and chasing her two cats around her apartment.